J.J. Dossett: Early life and education

 He graduated from Owasso High School in 2002 and earned a Bachelor of Arts degree in history education from Oklahoma State University in 2006.
+In 2021, he completed a Master of Science in education leadership and school administration.

 Military service and teaching career

 Dossett served in the Oklahoma Air National Guard and reached the rank of master sergeant.
-He served in the 138th Fighter Wing and was deployed in Iraq and Afghanistan.
+He served in the 138th Fighter Wing and 219th Electronics Engineering and Radar Installation Squadron and was deployed in Iraq and Afghanistan.

 After his military service, Dossett returned to Owasso.
 He was hired to teach world history and medieval history at Owasso High School and assistant coached the basketball team.
+He taught at the high school for 10 years.

 Oklahoma Senate

-In 2016, Dossett ran in a special election to replace the former district 34 State Senator, Republican Rick Brinkley, who had pled guilty to embezzlement and resigned.
+In 2015, Dossett ran in a special election to replace the former district 34 State Senator, Republican Rick Brinkley, who had pled guilty to embezzlement and resigned.

 Dossett defeated Republican David McLain in the November election becoming the first Democrat elected in the district since 1990.
 He was sworn in on January 21, 2016.
 Dossett was the Minority Whip from 2017 to 2018.

 In 2018, Dossett ran for a full term and won unopposed.
 From 2018 to 2022, he was the assistant Democratic floor leader.
 In 2020, Dossett's sister Jo Anna Dossett was also elected to the Oklahoma Senate.
 In his last term, Dossett was the only Democratic Senator who consistently voted for anti-abortion legislation.
 In 2022, he lost his reelection campaign to far-right Republican Dana Prieto.

+Post-senate career

+Dossett was hired as the assistant to the city manager for the city of Owasso, Oklahoma in April 2023.

 Personal life

-Dossett lives in Owasso, Oklahoma, with his wife and their three children.
+Dossett lives in Owasso, Oklahoma, with his wife and their four children.